own3d/docs/docs/docs/scene-builder/specification.md

-# Scene Editor Scene Specification
+# Scene Builder Scene Specification

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and " OPTIONAL" in this document are to be interpreted as described in